↑ Search Manuals & Models

 In most cases, replacement parts fall into a few common categories including transformers, dusk-to-dawn photocells, replacement bulbs, LED modules, glass covers, wiring connectors, and landscape lighting stakes.
 Understanding which component is causing the problem will help you repair the fixture more quickly without replacing the entire system.

 After identifying your Portfolio lighting model number, you may need to replace small components such as lenses, covers, or diffusers rather than the full fixture.
-These parts often become cloudy, cracked, or damaged over time, especially in outdoor lighting systems.
 Our Portfolio Lighting Replacement Lenses guide explains how to locate compatible replacement lenses for many Portfolio wall lanterns, path lights, and landscape fixtures.

 Portfolio Lighting Parts and Accessories